Tmax95644/Market-News-Asymmetry-Analysis/ReadMe.md

 Key Findings

-Both large gains and large losses received substantially more coverage than normal trading days
+Both large gains and large losses attracted substantially more news coverage than typical trading days

-Contrary to the initial hypothesis, large positive market moves often attracted equal or greater coverage than large negative moves
+Contrary to the initial hypothesis, large positive market moves often received equal or greater coverage than large negative moves

-News coverage peaked on the same day as large losses and declined in subsequent days
+News coverage peaked on the same day as large market losses and declined in subsequent days

-Results were consistent across threshold definitions
+Results were consistent across different threshold definitions

 Interpretation

 These findings suggest that media coverage is driven more by market extremity and narrative significance than by negativity alone.

-Large, unusual moves — regardless of direction — appear to attract attention.
+Large and unusual market moves — regardless of direction — appear to attract disproportionate media attention.

 Limitations